 More information is available from the following resources:

-There is evidence of a link between the AstraZeneca vaccine and an extremely rare blood clotting syndrome (thrombosis with thrombocytopenia).
+There is evidence of a link between the AstraZeneca vaccine and an extremely rare blood clotting syndrome.

-The recommendation from the Australian Technical Advisory Group on Immunisation (ATAGI) is that use of the Pfizer COVID-19 vaccine is preferred over AstraZeneca COVID-19 vaccine in adults under 50 years old who have not already had a first dose of the AstraZeneca vaccine.
+The recommendation from the Australian Technical Advisory Group on Immunisation (ATAGI) is that the Pfizer COVID-19 vaccine is recommended for people aged 16-59 years who have not already had a first dose of the AstraZeneca vaccine.